 It’s enough to make me weary.

 So I’m trying something new.
 I heard a woman talk about interrupting your obsessive or negative thinking by singing ‘Twinkle, Twinkle, Little Star’.
 I know, it sounds a little weird.
-Maybe it would sound better or more spiritual if she had recommended anthCAXD3ZDS inspirational thought or a bible verse.
+Maybe it would sound better or more spiritual if she had recommended an inspirational thought or a bible verse.
 But she said the song is one everyone knows and it’s so simple and silly that you can’t help but stop the thoughts running through your head.

 Guess what?
 She’s right.